OpenMPT/openmpt/README.md

          -  Winamp 5 SDK:

-            To build libopenmpt as a winamp input plugin, copy the headers in Winamp/ from `WA5.55_SDK.exe` to include/winamp/.
+            To build libopenmpt as a winamp input plugin, copy the contents of `WA5.55_SDK.exe` to include/winamp/.

             Please visit
             [winamp.com](http://wiki.winamp.com/wiki/Plug-in_Developer) to